Co-Teaching for Unsupervised Domain Adaptation and Expansion: Experiments

 \subsubsection{Experimental Setup}

-We follow the setup of \cite{acdc}, using Cityscapes \cite{cityscapes} as $D_s$ and ACDC \cite{acdc} as $D_t$.
-Both datasets have pixel-level ground truth \wrt 19 traffic-related labels such as bicycle, road and sidewalk.
-Different from Cityscapes consisting of normal lighttime driving scenes, ACDC have four adverse conditions, \ie fog, nighttime, rain and snow, see Fig. \ref{fig:segmentation}.
-For both datasets, we adopt their official data splits, \ie 2,975 training and 500 test images in Cityscapes and 1,600 training and 406 test images in ACDC.
+We follow \cite{acdc}, using Cityscapes \cite{cityscapes} as $D_s$ and ACDC \cite{acdc} as $D_t$.
+Both datasets have pixel-level ground truth.
+Different from Cityscapes consisting of normal lighttime driving scenes, ACDC has four adverse conditions, see Fig. \ref{fig:segmentation}.
+We adopt their official data splits, \ie 2,975 training and 500 test images in Cityscapes and 1,600 training and 406 test images in ACDC.
+Previous work on semantic image segmentation \cite{panfilov2019improving} reports that the mixup technique has an adverse effect, which is also observed in our preliminary experiment on driving scene segmentation.
+We therefore use kdCT for this task.